Cosmic dust: Presolar grains

 Also important are their extreme isotopic compositions, which are expected to exist nowhere in the interstellar medium.
-This also suggests that the stardust condensed from the gases of individual stars before the isotopes could be diluted by mixing with the interstellar medium.
+This also suggests that the presolar grains condensed from the gases of individual stars before the isotopes could be diluted by mixing with the interstellar medium.
 These allow the source stars to be identified.
 For example, the heavy elements within the silicon carbide (SiC) grains are almost pure S-process isotopes, fitting their condensation within AGB star red giant winds inasmuch as the AGB stars are the main source of S-process nucleosynthesis and have atmospheres observed by astronomers to be highly enriched in dredged-up s process elements.

-Another dramatic example is given by the so-called supernova condensates, usually shortened by acronym to SUNOCON (from SUperNOva CONdensate) to distinguish them from other stardust condensed within stellar atmospheres.
+Another dramatic example is given by supernova condensates, usually shortened by acronym to SUNOCON (from SUperNOva CONdensate) to distinguish them from other grains condensed within stellar atmospheres.
 SUNOCONs contain in their calcium an excessively large abundance of 44Ca, demonstrating that they condensed containing abundant radioactive 44Ti, which has a 65-year half-life.
 The outflowing 44Ti nuclei were thus still "alive" (radioactive) when the SUNOCON condensed near one year within the expanding supernova interior, but would have become an extinct radionuclide (specifically 44Ca) after the time required for mixing with the interstellar gas.
 Its discovery proved the prediction from 1975 that it might be possible to identify SUNOCONs in this way.
 The SiC SUNOCONs (from supernovae) are only about 1% as numerous as are SiC stardust from AGB stars.

 Stardust itself (SUNOCONs and AGB grains that come from specific stars) is but a modest fraction of the condensed cosmic dust, forming less than 0.1% of the mass of total interstellar solids.
-The high interest in stardust derives from new information that it has brought to the sciences of stellar evolution and nucleosynthesis.
+The high interest in presolar grains derives from new information that it has brought to the sciences of stellar evolution and nucleosynthesis.

 Laboratories have studied solids that existed before the Earth was formed.
 This was once thought impossible, especially in the 1970s when cosmochemists were confident that the Solar System began as a hot gas virtually devoid of any remaining solids, which would have been vaporized by high temperature.
-The existence of stardust proved this historic picture incorrect.
+The existence of presolar grains proved this historic picture incorrect.